 The best way to create a woodland garden in your yard is by taking clues from nature.
 Look to your surroundings for help.
 How do the natural wooded areas grow?
 What native plants do you see?
 Now look at your own area.
 How is the light, the soil, drainage, etc.?
 Once you have examined all of these factors, you’re ready to design a plan for your woodland garden.

 When laying out your flower bed, it often helps to use a hose, chalk or flour to outline the garden area.
 Get it ready for planting by clearing the area you wish to use.
 Remove all trash and debris.
 This includes unwanted plants that may be growing there as well, like saplings, poison oak and poison ivy (dress appropriately for this), and any underbrush or roots that may be in the area.
-Prior to planting, add any paths or stepping stones that may be desired, meandering these throughout the garden.

 In nature everything is layered with high to mid canopies, understory plantings and ground cover.
 Since plantings are not perfectly lined up in nature, nor should they be in your woodland garden.
 Therefore, strategically place your plantings in the cleared off area.
 It is helpful to keep them in their containers until you plant so you can simply place them where you want, playing around with the design until you find something that suits you.